syncore/qclauncher/README.md

  1. Download the [latest release](https://github.com/syncore/qclauncher/releases) and extract the `qclauncher.exe` file from the zip file.
  2. Double click `qclauncher.exe` to run QCLauncher.
- 3. Enter the requested information.
-For the QC user name and password, this will be the same info used for the Bethesda launcher (or the Bethesda forums)
+ 3. Click the 'Configure' button and enter the requested information to configure your settings.
+For the QC user name and password, this will be the same info used for the Bethesda launcher (or the Bethesda forums).
- 4. Click the "Select QC EXE" button to locate your Quake Champions exe file; by default, this will be located at: `C:\Program Files (x86)\Bethesda.net Launcher\games\client\bin\pc\QuakeChampions.exe`
+ 4. When selecting the QC exe, the default location is: `C:\Program Files (x86)\Bethesda.net Launcher\games\client\bin\pc\QuakeChampions.exe`
- 5. Select the language you wish to use for Quake Champions.
- 6. *Steam (Optional)*: If you want to add Quake Champions as a non-Steam game, click the check box.
-When prompted, find and select `qclauncher.exe` in Steam to add it as a non-Steam game.
-You can rename it to Quake Champions if you want, so that name will be displayed in your friends list.
+ 5. *Steam (Optional)*: If you want to add Quake Champions as a non-Steam game, this can be done under the 'Launcher Settings' tab.
+Click the check box labeled 'Add as a non-Steam Game (for Steam overlay)'.
+After you save your settings, Steam will open.
+Find and select `qclauncher.exe` in Steam to add it as a non-Steam game.
+You can rename it to Quake Champions if you want, so that it will be displayed that way in your friends list.
- 7. Click the 'Save' button.
-If successful, the launcher will exit.
-In the future, simply click the `qclauncher.exe` file to launch Quake Champions and play.
+ 6. Click the 'Save All' button.
+If successful, you should be able to play by clicking the 'Play' button.

-Build from Source Code (you can skip this if you're not a programmer or don't plan on working on the code)
+Build from Source Code (you can skip this if you don't plan on working on the code)
 -------------

  1. Download and install the latest stable release of the Go Programming Language, which is [available here.](https://golang.org/dl/)